Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

 \section{Model}

 In this section, we present our framework for studying decentralized two-sided matching platforms such as FRUS.
-In Section~\ref{subsec:data} we motivate three key features of our modeling framework through an analysis of FRUS data.
+In Section~\ref{subsec:data} we motivate our modeling framework through an analysis of FRUS data.
 In Section \ref{subsec:dynamics}, we formally introduce our model of a repeated matching market.
-We show that, properly scaled, the stochastic process underlying our model converges to a deterministic system of equations.
-In Section \ref{subsec:opt}, we introduce the design problem that FRUS faces when attempting to optimally use volunteers.
+We show that, properly scaled, the stochastic process underlying our model converges to a deterministic system of equations. \revcolor{In Section \ref{subsec:opt}, we motivate the importance of the design question that FRUS faces when considering the use of adoption, and formally introduce their optimization problem.}